krisztianmukli/.github/CONTRIBUTING.md

 redistributed consistent with this project or the open source license(s) involved.

+**Please** include a `Signed-off-by:` line at the end of your commit message, in accordance with the rules of the [Developer Certificate of Origin](https://developercertificate.org).
+This is not mandatory, but it greatly facilitates the transparent management of contributions.

 ## 🤖 AI-Assisted Contributions

 We welcome contributions that make responsible use of AI-assisted tools (such as